How to Build a Product Development Roadmap: Strategy, Stages & Best Practices

 Types of Product Roadmaps

 Product roadmaps aren’t one-size-fits-all; they come in different types, each serving a specific purpose and audience.
 While some provide a broad, strategic view that’s perfect for executives, others offer a detailed description of features, functionalities and timelines for the development team.
 The key is to choose the right roadmap type so everyone – including leadership, marketing or engineering teams – gets the exact information they need to keep the product on track and moving towards success.
-Key product roadmaps include:
+Types of product roadmaps include:

 1. Feature Roadmap.
 These focus on specific functionalities to be delivered, detailing each feature, its priority and estimated release dates.
 Feature Roadmaps provide clear visibility into planned features and align stakeholders on development priorities.
 Creating these roadmaps requires consensus on which features are prioritized as well as business goals, customer demands and development feasibility.